realmaster42/EverybodyEditsProtocol/README.md

 > The y coordinate of the block's position.

 `[2] UInt` Block Id
-> The block identifier.
+> The block id.

 `[3] Integer` Sound Id
-> The sound identifier.
+> The sound id.

 `[4] UInt` Player Id
-> The identifier of the player which placed this block.
+> The id of the player which placed this block.